14 Combined Loads

 Click to expand

 In this chapter, we will use of all of the previously discussed concepts to determine the total normal stress and the total shear stress for a body subjected to various types of loading simultaneously.
-Axial forces (?sec-axial-loads), bending moments (Chapter 9), and pressure (Chapter 13) may be applied in various combinations to give total normal stress.
+Axial forces (Chapter 5), bending moments (Chapter 9), and pressure (Chapter 13) may be applied in various combinations to give total normal stress.
 Transverse loads (Chapter 10) in multiple directions and torsion (Chapter 6) can combine to give total shear stress.

 In Section 14.3, we will focus on combining the various sources of shear stress to determine the total shear stress.
 To expand on the concepts discussed and used in Chapter 6 and Chapter 10, we will perform calculations based on both possible transverse loading directions as well as torsion.
 As in Section 14.2, this will be done with a general set of coordinate axes.